oyerindedaniel/quiz/SYNC_ENGINE_ARCHITECTURE.md

 - Quiz attempts (completed and in-progress)
 - User-generated answers
-- Session logs and performance metrics
+- Session logs and performance metrics (ignore performance metrics for now)
 - Error reports and diagnostics

 **When Triggered**: